-13. Grade Appeals
+10. Grade Appeals

-In 1000- and 2000-level courses, students may appeal a final grade by filling out a form available from Carla Blount at cblount@ufl.edu.
+In 1000- and 2000-level courses, students may appeal a final grade by filling out a form available from Carla Blount, Program Assistant, in the Department office (4008 TUR).
 Grade appeals may result in a higher, unchanged, or lower final grade.

-14. Course Evaluations
+11. Course Evaluations

-Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations.
-Toward the end of the semester, you will receive email messages requesting that you do this online: https://ufl.bluera.com/ufl/
+Toward the end of the semester, you will receive email messages asking you to go online and evaluate this course: https://evaluations.ufl.edu/evals/Default.aspx